Learn something new every day

 Leather upholstery cleaning can be particularly tricky, as can cotton, and for these it is recommended to use a product specifically designed for them or, if possible, see a professional upholstery cleaner.
 Increasingly, people are turning to homemade solutions to clean other types of upholstery, which is often seen as a cost-effective and environmentally friendly way to get things done.
 For upholstery that is particularly soiled and safe to wet clean, a steam-cleaning machine may come in handy.
 On the other hand, for products that are labeled as “no water” only, dry cleaning products are available commercially to help as well.

 If one is unsure of the fiber content, worried about undesirable results or unsure of the best way to proceed, it's best to consult a professional upholstery cleaner.
 When working with cleaning chemicals in the home, it's always recommended to work in a well-ventilated area and to consult a doctor if side effects like dizziness, headache or nausea occur.
-Some chemicals may be caustic, so it's advisable to wash upholstery cleaner from any exposed skin or clothing as soon as is possible.
+Some chemicals may be caustic, so it's advisable to wash the cleaning solution from any exposed skin or clothing as soon as is possible.

 I'm glad that you advised people to seek professional help if they're not really sure how to proceed about cleaning upholstery.